This page assumes you have already worked through two earlier pages in our series.

 Another option for larger projects are freelancers and agencies who specialise in supporting charities to get the best out of digital.
 You can pay them to help you decide which tools to compare.
 Look for people or agencies who do any of these.

 You can find them by asking your local business groups for recommendations.
-Or try the database of digital agencies currently working with charities Dovetail.
+Or you can try the database of digital agencies currently working with charities Dovetail.

 Make sure they’ve taken the time to understand your needs.
 Don’t ask them just to recommend a single tool or piece of software.
 You need to think carefully about recommendations from agencies that only use one particular tool of the type you're looking for.